allenai/dolma3/datasets/dolmino2/pools/2T/reddit_to_flashcards/README.md

-## Common processing steps
+## Shared processing steps

-Both reddit_to_flashcards-high_relevance and reddit_to_flashcards-low_relevance have the following properties.
+Both reddit_to_flashcards-high_relevance and reddit_to_flashcards-low_relevance have the following properties:

 ### 1. Preliminary filtering

-A single dataset of submission/comment pairs was derived from the PushShift Reddit dataset (Baumgartner et al. 2020; bulk dump as of March 2023).
-Each submission was extracted and concatenated it with its top-scoring, top-level comment.
+Both sets were derived from a single initial dataset of Reddit submission/comment pairs,  derived from the PushShift Reddit dataset (Baumgartner et al. 2020; bulk dump as of March 2023).
+To create this initial dataset, each submission was extracted and concatenated it with its top-scoring, top-level comment.
 (In the case of tied top-scoring comments, we chose the longer of the two.)
 We then performed further rule-based filtering with the following constraints:
 - Filter out deleted/removed content.
 - Filter out content marked as over_18.
 - Filter out all posts from a list of 26,123 banned or NSFW subreddits.